labmec/neopz/README.md

 A Doxygen documentation can be found [here](http://www.labmec.org.br/pz/arquivos-html/html/index.html).

+Additionally, the [`ai-analysis`](ai-analysis) folder contains an AI-generated codebase analysis (architecture overview, algorithm notes, and a findings/roadmap report).
+It is not an official, human-reviewed report, and some findings may be outdated or refer to a different checkout of the code — treat it as a starting point, not ground truth.

 ## How to cite NeoPZ

 Devloo, P.R.
 B., 1997.
 PZ: An object oriented environment